 If you have a Remcon low voltage light system, you're in luck.
 Replacement parts and upgrade options exist to help you maintain your energy-efficient lighting system.
-Remcon low volt systems help you save money on your electrical bills and likey on your homeowners insurance as well because of their low temperatures and reduced risk of fire.
+Remcon low volt systems help you save money on your electrical bills and likely on your homeowners insurance as well because of their low temperatures and reduced risk of fire.
 (Be sure to ask your agent about insurance discounts for houses with low voltage wiring.)

 Low Voltage Remote Control Wiring - The Original "Green" Lighting System

 Considered cutting edge at the time, millions of low voltage lighting systems were installed during the 1940s - 1980s, particularly during their heyday of the 1950s and 1960s.
 Although they fell out of favor because they are more expensive to install initially, the long-term benefits make them popular for new installations in businesses and high-end homes.
-Because of their energy savings and convenience, such as their ability to control multiple lights from a single location, low voltage remore control lighting continues to be a "green" alternative to standard wiring.
+Because of their energy savings and convenience, such as their ability to control multiple lights from a single location, low voltage remote control lighting continues to be a "green" alternative to standard wiring.

 Remcon and GE Important: GE relays cannot be used in a Remcon system because of the fundamental differences - each Remcon relay is actually a transformer with a built-in relay, whereas GE relays are connected to separate transformers.
-Only Touch-Plate light switches have been safety tested for compatibility with Remcon, so we do not recommend wiring GE switches into your Remcon system.
+Only Touch-Plate light switches have been safety tested for compatibility with Remcon, so we do not recommend wiring vintage GE switches (also discontinued) into your Remcon system.

 Remcon and Bryant Low voltage Bryant voltage switches and relays work on the same system as GE, so the same cautions apply.

 Remcon and Sierra Electric Sierra trigger switches and solenoid type mechanical relays also have the same functionality as GE low voltage parts, so see the same cautions above.